Summer Academy Weeks

 Cellular phones are permitted but must be turned off at all times during the Academy.
 If a phone call is absolutely necessary, please do so only during breaks or lunch.
 In the case of an emergency when a parent or guardian must reach you, they can call the VASTS program staff.
 Program staff phone numbers will be provided in final email correspondence prior to the Academy and in provided student manuals.

-You will be transported to and from the lodging facility by bus.
+You will be transported to and from the lodging facility by bus or van.
 Observe all bus rules regarding conduct while aboard.
 While onsite at NASA LaRC you will be transported on occasion by van.
 Always wear your seatbelt.

 NASA LaRC issues a temporary identification badge at the beginning of the Academy.
 You must wear this badge at all times when at NASA LaRC.
 The badge should be attached to the provided VASTS lanyard and worn around the neck.
 Report lost badges immediately to the VASTS program staff.
 Visitor badges are returned to VASTS program staff at the end of the Summer Academy at check-out.